-Speed in developing products or services, or delivering projects, such that excessive pressures are placed on workers or consumer safety is compromised.
+Speed in developing products or services, or delivering projects, with risks to health and safety.

 DUE DILIGENCE LINES OF INQUIRY:

 - Can we map where demands for speed are originating both internally and externally to our business? - How are demands for speed absorbed within our value chain and by whom?
 How do we know whether or to what extent those pressures are passed onto vulnerable workers in our value chain? - How do we attempt to avoid or reduce such impacts and how do we know whether we are succeeding? - What channels do we have for hearing concerns from our own workers, and workers in our value chain, related to any impacts from demands for speed, and to hear their views on how we could reduce these impacts?
 How do we know whether people feel able to use them? - Do we involve internal human rights experts at the R&D stage to help identify potential risks to people from rapid product roll-outs and adaptations?